MicrosoftDocs/architecture-center/docs/cloud-adoption/business-strategy/cloud-migration-business-case.md

 OpEx is not always a bad thing.
 Businesses are more likely to see OpEx as more favorable than CapEx.
 For instance, this approach can be well received by businesses that are attempting to improve cash flow, reduce capital investments, or decrease asset holdings.

-Before providing a business justification that focuses on a conversion from Capital cost to Operating expense, understand which is better for the business & work with accounting to best align the message to financial objectives.
+Before providing a business justification that focuses on a conversion from CapEx to OpEx, understand which is better for the business.
+Accounting and procurement can often help best align the message to financial objectives.

 **Moving to the cloud is like flipping a switch:** Migrations are a manually intense technical transformation.
 When developing a business justification, especially justifications that are time sensitive, consider the following aspects that could increase the time it takes to migrate assets: